Cheeses12/ObsidianRepo/Education and Capitalism/Inside the Capitalist Education System.md

 		- Teach children about American supremacy
 		- Teach children the supposed unquestionable power of capital
 		- Since No Child Left Behind, the Military has unfettered access to students
-		- Research has shown that large cooperations make large donations to
+		- Research has shown that large cooperations make large donations to education programs that support their world view
+			- BP and Shell donating to schools that paint a good picture of oil.
+- Exam Boards
+	- Participants in the education system (teachers and students)